gstronksUW/NY_Airbnb_2019_Analysis/README.md

 1. What is the average cost of each room type accross the city?

-SELECT
-    room_type,
-    ROUND(AVG(price), 2) AS avg_price
-FROM
+select
+	neighbourhood_group,
+	round(avg(distinct case when room_type='Entire home/apt' then price end),2) as Entire_home_ct,
+	round(avg(distinct case when room_type='Private room' then price end),2) as Private_room_ct,
+	round(avg(distinct case when room_type='Shared room' then price end),2) as Shared_room_ct
+from
 	listings
-GROUP BY
-    room_type
-ORDER BY
-    avg_price DESC;
+Group by
+	neighbourhood_group
+;

+2. What are the total number of listings for each type of room?

+select
+	neighbourhood_group,
+ 	count(distinct case when room_type='Entire home/apt' then id end) as Entire_home_ct,
+	count(distinct case when room_type='Private room' then id end) as Private_room_ct, count(distinct case when room_type='Shared room' then id end) as Shared_room_ct from
+	listings
+Group by
+	neighbourhood_group
+;

-2..
-What is the difference from the median price of each listing.
+3. What is the difference from the median price of each listing.

 WITH med_price AS (